Grant-Archibald-MS/python-progressbar/README.md

 “Time – the one asset none of us are ever going to get more of.”
 – Gary Vaynerchuk

 We have all been in meeting and presentations and found it difficult to manage our time and get keep on time.
-The Python Progress bar is a very simple sample application that provides a visual guide to your audience to help show progress.
+The Python Progress bar is a very simple open source sample application that provides a visual guide to your audience to help show progress.

 The sample application is implemented to be placed over top any window on the main display.
 As a result it can be included on top of an exiting presentation or live screen sharing session to track progress.

 By being outside a presentation or slide you can switch between slides or across applications and still provide the visual cue on progress.

+What to understand the motivations behind the app read [More Info](./more-info.md).

 ## Getting Started